dustinhayes/JS-Unplugged/README.md

 recv.func() === recv; // true
 ```

 We are just passing functions around.
 Functions that don't carry the value of `this` with them.
-Again, this gets bound when the function is called, not when it is defined.
-We simply call the function on a different object to change the value of `this`.
+Again, the value of `this` gets bound when the function is called, not when it is defined.
+We can simply call the function on a different object to change the value of `this`.
 We have another way to change the `this` value by explicitly defining it's value with `call`, `apply`, and `bind`.

 ### Call, Apply, and Bind

-Each function you create come packaged with three useful methods. `call`, `apply`, and `bind`.
+Each function you create comes packaged with three useful methods. `call`, `apply`, and `bind`.
 The first two of these methods almost do the same thing.
 They both allow you to execute a function, provide what `this` will equal within that function, and supply any parameters the function expects.
 The difference is in the parameter end of things.
 For `call`, the parameters are supplied as a comma separated list, as you should be familiar with. `apply`, on the other hand is supplied a single array as a parameter list, which gets expanded into individual parameters.

 #### Signature for Call and Apply
 ```javascript